Musicians

 “Fear of Music follows my personal journey from a corporate cog to a professional songwriter and performer.
 It delves into the themes of impostor syndrome and navigating creative process, but also talks about songwriting techniques and celebrates music nerdiness in all its shapes and forms.”

-This musician also wants readers to know: “The Ririverse is calling to you 👽”
+This musician also wants the audience to know: “The Ririverse is calling to you 👽”

 see also: Writer/Journalist